 In addition to the below sub-projects, a further 15 studies are currently under development or seeking approval and/or funding.

-ORIGINS has several sub-projects exploring allergy development within the cohort, with a focus on nutritional strategies for allergy prevention.
+ORIGINS has several sub-projects exploring allergy development within the cohort, with a focus on respiratory conditions such as asthma and nutritional strategies for allergy prevention.

 This research domain focuses on understanding how early biological and physical factors shape infant growth, body composition, and neurodevelopment from the earliest stages of life.

-ORIGINS sub-projects investigating the impact of environment and lifestyle on health and development and chronic conditions.
+ORIGINS sub-projects investigating the impact of the physical environment and lifestyle on health, development and chronic conditions.